The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 How To Do Seated One Arm Cable Row

-- Connect a single handle attachment to the seated row.
-Place your right hand on the handle with a neutral grip (palm facing inwards).
+- Place your right hand on the handle with a neutral grip (palm facing inwards).

 - Sit on the bench and place your feet on the footplates.

-- Bend your right elbow to pull the handle in towards your right side, You should feel a small squeeze between your shoulder blades.
+- Bend your right elbow to pull the handle in towards your right side; You should feel a small squeeze between your shoulder blades.

 - Extend your arm and return to the starting position.